conda/conda-build/docs/source/resources/define-metadata.rst

        - libpng

-Here, because no specific kind of ``run_exports`` is specified, libpng's ``run_exports`` are considered "weak."
+Here, because no specific kind of ``run_exports`` is specified, libpng's ``run_exports`` are considered "weak".
 This means they will only apply when libpng is in the host section, when they will add their export to the run section.
 If libpng were listed in the build section, the ``run_exports`` would not apply to the run section.